School of Medicine

 Content

 The required Clerkship in Neurology is a four-week rotation designed to apply the skills of localizing pathology within the neuraxis to evaluate and diagnose patients with neurological diseases and discuss management issues.
-Students will spend the majority of their time at one hospital in the inpatient services and have the opportunity to evaluate patients in the ambulatory setting as well.
+Students will spend most of their time at one hospital in the inpatient services and have the opportunity to evaluate patients in the ambulatory setting.
 Students will learn through didactic lectures, team-based learning sessions, supervised direct patient interaction, and clinical instruction.

 Learn more about the Department of Neurology at Baylor.